Mediation

 While mediators have no decision-making authority, parties can select (or a court may order) an arbitrator or consensual special master (sometimes called a “CSM”) to serve as the decision-maker instead of the assigned judge.
 An arbitrator or CSM can address narrow issues, such as dividing specific property, or resolve every issue in the dissolution process.
 Parties contribute equally to these professionals' fees.

 Arbitrators and CSMs tend to be attorneys or retired judges with long records in family law.
 Clients use these professionals most often for complex financial cases.
 Their understanding of the law and issues makes them fitting decision-makers.
-The Minneapolis mediation lawyer at Sobol Family Law has handled many cases before CSMs and can advise clients on reliable options for their situations.
+The Minneapolis mediation lawyer at Sobol Family Law has handled many cases involving CSMs and can advise clients on reliable options for their situations.

 When choosing an arbitrator or CSM, select someone who demonstrates impartiality and sound judgment.
 Their involvement stands as a middle ground between full mediation and litigation, offering both careful reasoning and greater flexibility than standard courtrooms.
 This process helps both sides understand the issues and possible outcomes and encourages fairness and transparency.
 An arbitrator or CSM can also guide nuanced discussions of difficult financial matters, increasing the chances of achieving balanced results.